rubyforgood/rubybythebay.org/sponsors.md

 - Recognition at on-site job fair introduction, including 30sec pitch during introduction
 - At one mealtime (breakfast, lunch, or dinner) on each of the three days we will give a shout out to your company and what you do
 - Option to pass out swag at the event
-- Can suggest 2 projects to be worked on at the event
+- Can suggest two projects to be worked on at the event
 - Three tickets to attend the conference

 </div>